 This side effects happens in fewer than 1 in 100 people (fewer than 1%).

 - a temporary loss of vision

-- feeling unwell with either a low temperature (36 degress centigrade or less) or high temperature (37.5 degrees centigrade or more) - contact your health care advice line straight away
+- feeling unwell with either a low temperature (36 degrees Celsius or less) or high temperature (37.5 degrees Celsius or more) and have low level of white blood cells - contact your health care advice line straight away

 Other side effects